Hotels

 entrance to Placa Real in Barcelona's Gotic district

-I’d recommend this area for first-time visitors, particularly those on a short stay, who want to be in the middle of things.
+I’d recommend this area for first-time visitors who want to be in the middle of things.
+Particularly those on a short stay.
 You’re between El Born and El Raval here, so the attractions either side are an easy walk.

 Things to see: MUHBA; Cathedral; Placa Real; Las Ramblas